I’ve been using TradeStation on a Mac since 2010. The best tech decision I ever made!

-Since I’m traveling most of the year a desktop Mac is not really an option.
+Since I’m travelling most of the year, a desktop Mac is not really an option.
 I use a MacBook Pro laptop instead.
-I loved the 17-inch screen version of a few years ago, but ever since Apple discontinued it I’ve had to settle for a 15-inch display.
-Until 2020 that is, when they released the new 16-inch MacBook Pro (see video above).
+I loved the 17-inch screen version a few years ago, but ever since Apple discontinued it, I’ve had to settle for a 15-inch display.
+2020 they released the new 16-inch MacBook Pro (see video above).

 The Pros of TradeStation on a Mac

 So here are the Pros I see in running TradeStation on a Mac: